amno1/st/README.md

-# My personlized build of st
+# My Personal Build of st

 The [suckless terminal (st)](https://st.suckless.org/) with some additional, very opinionated and personal features (mostly cosmetics):

-This build is pretty much based on [Luke's st build](https://github.com/LukeSmithxyz/st), but customized from original st git sources, rather then being a Luke's fork.
+This build is pretty much based on [Luke's st build](https://github.com/LukeSmithxyz/st), but customized from original st git sources, rather then being a Luke's fork (I just happened to use his source as reference for applying patches).
 ## Bindings for

 + **scrollback** with `alt-↑/↓` or `alt-pageup/down` or just mousewheel (without holding shift or any other modifier)